Best gravel bike shoes and cyclocross shoes 2024: for when you are on and off the bike

-Until recently, most gravel bike and cyclocross bike riders have just had to pick their way through mountain bike shoes, but with an upward surge in drop-bar off-road riding, more kit specifically honed to the needs of the gravel bike rider (including gravel bike clothing) is gradually becoming available.
+With time almost certainly spent running or walking with your bike, until recently, most gravel bike and cyclocross bike (CX) riders have just had to pick their way through mountain bike shoes.
+With an upward surge in drop-bar off-road riding, more kit designed specifically to the needs of the gravel bike rider (including gravel bike clothing) are gradually becoming available.

 The Quick List